-BUILDING HEIGHT - The vertical distance measured from the average elevation of the finished grade at the front of the building to the highest point of the roof for flat roofs, to the decklines of mansard roofs and to the mean height between eaves and ridge for gable, hip and gambrel roofs.
+BUILDING HEIGHT - The vertical distance measured from the average elevation of the finished grade at the front of the building to the highest point of the roof for flat roofs, to the decklines of mansard roofs, and to the mean height between eaves and ridge for gable, hip and gambrel roofs.

-BUILDING LINE, FRONT - A line parallel or tangent to the front lot line, the minimum measurement of which is the front yard depth required by this chapter.
+BUILDING LINE, FRONT - A line parallel to or concentric with the front lot line, the minimum measurement of which is the front yard depth required by this chapter.